Changing how a problem is framed can describe who can contribute and what success would look like

 Here are suggestions on how a problem, situation or opportunity can be better framed:

-Describe the problem in a way that clearly shows it is a shared issue that matters in our context, and that we (as a group, not just the experts or those directly affected) collectively take responsibility for this problem within our sphere of influence.
+Describe the problem in a way that clearly shows it is a shared issue that matters in our context, and that we (as a group, not just the experts or those directly affected) collectively take responsibility for it within our sphere of influence.

-If the group doubts their ability to reframe or resolve the problem, challenge them to describe the issue, why it persists, and who it impacts in at least three different ways.
-If they struggle to do this, it may suggest that perspectives or experiences from diverse backgrounds should be invited to join the effort.
+If the group doubts their ability to reframe or resolve the problem, challenge them to describe the issue, explain why it persists, and identify who it affects in at least three different ways.
+If they struggle to do this, it may suggest inviting perspectives or experiences from diverse backgrounds to join the effort.
 This way, the original group might also learn from the perspectives of the newly invited contributors.

 Identify whether there are people in the system who have already framed the situation to their own advantage.
 When individuals benefit from a problem, they might not be eager to see it resolved.
 When actors benefit from a problem, you must consider their influence in undermining any solutions that could affect their interests.
-Is there any way we can frame the problem in a way that might also benefit those who are benefiting from the current situation, to ensure they support the solutions?
+Is there any way we can frame the problem so that it also benefits those who are benefiting from the current situation, to ensure they support the solutions?

 When describing the situation, avoid placing blame or favouring certain solutions.
-Instead, keep the options for solutions open so that more people feel like they can contribute in their own way.
+Instead, keep the options open so that more people feel they can contribute in their own way.

-If you sense that the problem is complex or messy, then formulate a description of the problem that allows for multiple safe-to-fail probes to be tried.
-These attempts should be carefully observed to see whether any had a positive or perhaps negative effect on the situation.
+If you sense the problem is complex or messy, formulate a description of the problem that allows multiple safe-to-fail probes to be tried.
+These attempts should be carefully observed to see whether they had a positive or negative effect on the situation.
 These small efforts are not so much about solving the problem as about seeing whether we have any influence on the situation.
+Complex problems are not solved through analysis, but by taking careful action and seeing whether we have any influence on the patterns in the system.

-Treat any explanations of possible causes or solutions as “first cut” understandings or hypotheses.
-Encourage participants to develop “low-cost tests” to minimise the costs of testing and to reduce the risk of making things worse.
+Treat any explanations of possible causes or solutions as “first-cut” understandings or hypotheses.
+Encourage participants to develop “low-cost tests” to minimise testing costs and reduce the risk of making things worse.

 Lastly, agree on what success would look like.
-If success is hard to measure, or if the people affected by the problem cannot see the difference, then the interventions might be successfully implemented, but the problem may remain.
+If success is hard to measure, or if those affected by the problem cannot see the difference, the interventions might be successfully implemented, but the problem may remain.
 Or worse, the original problem might be replaced by several new problems that require new solutions.

 I leave the final word to Donald Schön, who argues that “Framing is not a static process but rather a dynamic one, involving continuous reframing as the situation unfolds and new information emerges.”

 If you use this blog to reframe a problem in your ecosystem or network and get stuck, reach out to the weaver community or to us.
-Sometimes, some distance from the problem situation may make it easier to ask the naïve questions that may be needed.
+Sometimes, stepping back from the problem situation may make it easier to ask the naïve questions that may be needed.

 This article was written with inputs from Bronwyn James from PNC and Nikolaos Archontis.